 The VTE is the judicial arm of the Valuation Tribunal.
 In 2009 it replaced the 56 valuation tribunals that existed previously in England and a national President was appointed.

-The VTE chairmen and members are volunteers who receive training and are experienced in hearing appeals.
-They come from a wide cross section of society.
-They are not paid but they may claim expenses and, where necessary, earnings lost due to their tribunal duties.
+The VTE chairmen and members come from a wide cross section of society and undertake their roles in an unpaid capacity.
+However, they may claim expenses and, where necessary, earnings lost due to their tribunal duties.

 The VTE is supported in its work by the Valuation Tribunal Service.